jannikr/green-corporate-website/corporate-website-next/README.md

 Creates docker image in the development mode.

-### `docker build -t nextimage:prod -f Dockerfile.prod .`
+### `docker build -t nextimage:prod -f Dockerfile.< ssr / ssg >.prod .`

-Creates docker image in the production mode.
+Since Nextjs offers both static side rendering (SSG) and server side rendering (SSR), there are two production images.
+The SSG image is implemented with an nginx web server that can only deliver static files.
+This variant is suitable for comparison with the other frameworks.
+However, in order to also take SSR into account, the SSR image is delivered with a node server so that dynamic content can also be rendered.

 ### `docker run -it --rm -p 3000:3000 -d nextimage:prod`

 Runs the production image / app on port 3000.
 You may use `nextimage:dev` instead of `nextimage:prod` in order to run the image / app in development mode.
+For SSG production image use port 8080:80 instead of 3000:3000.